ibrahimhz/A03/README.md

 Tutorial on how to send code from html to github:

-1st: open a html file
+1st: open a html file in Webstorm

 2nd: type your code